 - Painful periods.

-- Pain in the upper right side of the abdomen.
+- Dull pain in the lower part of your abdomen.

-- Clear or white discharge (fluid) from the penis.
+- Mucus-like or clear, watery discharge from your penis.

 Diagnosis and Tests